Home Health Care Agencies

 How are home health care agencies regulated in Georgia?

-Agencies are regulated by the Georgia Department of Community Health, which conducts inspections and ensures compliance with state and federal standards.
+Agencies are regulated by the Georgia Department of Community Health, which ensures compliance with state and federal standards through regular inspections and licensing requirements.

-How can I file a complaint against a home health care agency in Georgia?
+Where can I file a complaint about a home health care agency in Georgia?

-Complaints can be filed through the Georgia Division of Aging Services website or by contacting their office directly.
+Complaints can be filed with the Georgia Division of Aging Services via their website, ensuring that concerns are addressed promptly and effectively.

 Sources